 Remember, these details might differ depending on the project’s complexity.

 How to write a PRD

 You could find an example of a product requirements document on online resources.
 But it might only feature general projects.
-This could be a shortcoming for developers featuring everything in their plan.
+This could be a shortcoming for developers featuring everything in their plans.
 So, how do you write a PRD?

 1. Explain the product’s purpose

 Any concept should be inspired by a need, which equates to the goal.
 You should consult stakeholders on this and find out their thoughts.
-This step should describe the need for the product, define the beneficiaries and its importance.
+This step should describe the need for the product, and define the beneficiaries and its importance.